DowntownCookieFrenzy/University/COS216/notes/examTwo.md

 <details>
 <summary>
-Provide the missing text needed for the locations marked with stars in the `HTML`
+Provide the missing text needed for the locations marked with stars in the HTML.
 </summary>

 1. `navbar navbar-inverse`